hyperlane-xyz/hyperlane-monorepo/rust/README.md

 ### Architecture

-The on-chain portions of optics are written in Solidity.
+The on-chain portions of Abacus are written in Solidity.
 The rust portions are exclusively off-chain.
 Later, there may be on-chain rust for Near/Solana/ Polkadot.